Gibartes/O-LoRa/README.md

   1. connect(path)
     * Connect a database file in designated path, and create a database handle.
 This job has to be executed at the first time.
   2. close()
-    * Close the database hanlde.
+    * Close the database handle.
   3. build(table)
     * Build a database table.
 It is required that a list of columns which consist of the table.
   4. delete(primaryKey)